800.845.0580

 Preventing Virginia Buttonweed

-Virginia buttonweed is an invasive weed that can quickly infest turfgrass and lawns, making it difficult to maintain a healthy landscape.
 To prevent the spread of this weed, homeowners should be aware of how Virginia buttonweed reproduces and how to stop its growth before it becomes a problem.
 Virginia Buttonweed reproduces through seed production, which means that if left unchecked, the population can grow significantly quickly.

-Herbicide applications are also effective for controlling existing populations of Virginia buttonweed as well as preventing new ones from forming in dry or wet areas on your property where perennial plants emerge annually.
+Herbicide applications are effective for controlling existing populations of Virginia buttonweed as well as preventing new ones from forming in dry or wet areas on your property where perennial plants emerge annually.
 When using herbicides for control purposes, make sure that you apply them at least twice during peak growing seasons so that they can be taken up into tap roots of existing weeds and prevent their heavy seed production from continuing year after year.

 Research trials conducted by LSU AgCenter suggest that St. Augustine grass varieties may require additional treatments throughout the season due to their higher tolerance levels for certain herbicides used in controlling Virginia buttonweed populations.
 It is recommended to consult with local professionals who specialize in landscaping maintenance before treating your yard with chemical agents, so you can know exactly what type of application methods work best for suppressing this particular weed species within your specific climate conditions.